-Figure S11.
+Figure S14.
 Receiver Operating Characteristic (ROC) curves from internal three-fold cross-validation studies performed when using CDD to create “full” and “pruned” half-life Bayesian models to predict MLM stability.
 The Bayesian modeling tools in CDD (www.collaborativedrug.com) use only a single descriptor—the open source version of FCFP_6 fingerprints (which describe the 2D topology of compounds).
 The CDD Bayesians were described using three-fold cross-validation, in which 33% of the training set was removed, the model was trained on the remaining 66%, and the model was then evaluated by using it to score the 33% that was initially left out.
 This was repeated three times.
 These CDD Bayesian models were created using the same “full” and “pruned” MLM half-life training sets used for the other machine learning models.
 (A) The ROC curve, which plots the sensitivity versus 1-specificity, for the “full” half-life CDD Bayesian model is shown.
 It displayed an area under the ROC curve value of 0.83 (with 1.0 being a perfect model).
 (B) The slightly better ROC curve for the “pruned” half-life CDD Bayesian model is displayed.
 It produced an area under the ROC curve of 0.86.

+Table S-I. Internal statistics from five-fold cross-validation studies performed when creating different machine learning models to predict MLM stability.